Bake Play Smile

 A fluffy fruit hot cross bun spied with cinnamon and nutmeg on a white plate.

-A simple and traditional homemade hot cross bun recipe that makes the softest and fluffiest buns.. plus they taste even better than the store-bought version!
+A simple and traditional recipe for homemade hot cross buns that are the softest and fluffiest buns.. plus they taste even better than the store-bought version!

 5 from 48 votes